qdrant/landing_page/qdrant-landing/content/articles/multitenancy.md

 This works in the other direction as well.
 Whenever you search for something, you can specify a shard or several shards and Qdrant will know where to find them.
 It will avoid asking all machines in your cluster for results.
 This will minimize overhead and maximize performance.

-A clear use-case for this feature is managing a multi-tenant collection, where each tenant (let it be a user or organization) is assumed to be segregated, so they can have their data stored in separate shards.
+A clear use-case for this feature is managing a multitenant collection, where each tenant (let it be a user or organization) is assumed to be segregated, so they can have their data stored in separate shards.
 Sharding solves the problem of region-based data placement, whereby certain data needs to be kept within specific locations.

 Custom sharding also gives you precise control over other use cases.
 A time-based data placement means that data streams can index shards that represent latest updates.
 If you organize your shards by date, you can have great control over the recency of retrieved data.
 This is relevant for social media platforms, which greatly rely on time-sensitive data.